RobRendell/gTove/README.md

 _'Twas Brillig, and the slithy toves did gyre and gimble in the wabe._

 This project is a lightweight web application to simulate a virtual tabletop.
 Multiple maps and standee-style miniatures can be placed on the tabletop, and everyone connected to the same tabletop can see them and move the miniatures around.
-To make the hosting costs as low as possible and to allow other people to fork the project, Google Drive is used to store shared resources such as the images for miniatures and maps, and data for scenarios.
+To allow users to retain visiblity and ownership of their own data, make the hosting costs as low as possible and to allow other people to fork the project, Google Drive is used to store shared resources such as the images for miniatures and maps, and data for scenarios.

 ## User Version
 If you just want to use gTove, it can be accessed here: